FRANCISTOWN: Political and social commentator, Ndulamo Morima believes that SADC has let down the people of Zimbabwe.

 “The regional body has often not been pragmatic when dealing with the political and economic instability in Zimbabwe.
 Only the West has been more vocal against Mugabe’s regime.
 The organisation (SADC) has let down the people of Zimbabwe,” Morima said.

-Morima added that SADC has often times failed to reprimand Mugabe during regional and international meetings when
+Morima added that SADC has often times failed to reprimand Mugabe during regional and international meetings when he unjustifiable attacked his critics particularly the West.

 Lack of clear and definite action by SADC has allowed Mugabe to do as he pleases according to Morima.